 Think about the time we will have on our hands to exercise physically and enjoy our vacations.

 Cell phones have ruined the concept of human interaction and reality at so many levels that it is irreparable now.
 Even the tiniest things we do depend on a cell phone for instance time, yes, just to see what time it is we look at our phones.

-It is scary how simple old fashioned things have been complicated with cell phones.
+It is scary how simple old-fashioned things have been complicated with cell phones.

 Children and teenagers using cell phones have serious behavior issues when they have to deal with things in the real world, they have lost touch with the real experience one gets out of simple things in life.

-As tragic as it may sound the concept of living in the moment, experiencing things in life, communicating yourself effectively and inspiration via contact has been lost due to excessive use of cell phones.
+As tragic as it may sound the concept of living in the moment, experiencing things in life, communicating yourself effectively and inspiration via contact has been lost due to the excessive use of cell phones.

 The world was a much simpler and better place when there were payphones and landlines.
 The minimalist perspective favors a simplistic lifestyle where the dependency on today’s complexities is kept at its minimum.